lanl/spiner/doc/sphinx/index.rst

 See below for details of how to use spiner in your project and how to develop for it.

+If you use Spiner and need help, submit an issue to the Spiner repository.
+If you'd like to contribute, just fork and submit a pull request.
+There's a check list in the PR template, and one of the main Spiner developers will review your PR.

 Spiner also relies on `Ports of Call`_ as a simple performance portability layer.
 Ports of Call is included as a submodule, and automatically integrated into the build system.